Check out our new GPU Glossary! Read now

 Custom domains are available on our Team and Enterprise plans.

-You can use your own domain names with Modal web endpoints.
+For more customization, you can use your own domain names with Modal web endpoints.
 If your plan supports custom domains, visit the Domains tab in your workspace settings to add a domain name to your workspace.

 You can use three kinds of domains with Modal: